syncfusion-content/xamarin.android-docs/xamarin-android/SfKanban/Getting-Started.md

 We need to set the required property name to [`ColumnMappingPath`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfkanban/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.SfKanban~ColumnMappingPath.html) which will be essential to add the data to the respective columns.

-In this example, data whose [`Category`](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfkanban/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanModel~Category.html) property’s value is set as `Open` will be added to the todoColumn and other data will be added to the respective columns.
+In this example, data whose [`Category`](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfkanban/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanModel~Category.html) property’s value is set as `Open` will be added to the openColumn and other data will be added to the respective columns.

 The following code example illustrates how this can be done.

 {% highlight C# %}
 kanban.ColumnMappingPath = "Category";

-KanbanColumn todoColumn = new KanbanColumn();
+KanbanColumn openColumn = new KanbanColumn();
-todoColumn.Title = "To Do";
+openColumn.Title = "To Do";
-todoColumn.Categories = new List<object>() { "Open" };
+openColumn.Categories = new List<object>() { "Open" };
-kanban.Columns.Add(todoColumn);
+kanban.Columns.Add(openColumn);

 KanbanColumn progressColumn = new KanbanColumn();
 progressColumn.Title = "In Progress";